sjpeacock/Sea-lice-database/README.md

 December 2015: Verified up to and including 2015.
 August 31, 2016: 2016 data checked and added to database by SJP.
 October 8, 2017: 2017 data checked and added to database by SJP.
+August 10, 2018: 2018 data checked and added to database by SJP.

 ### B. Accessibility